 To be sure, concepts are important.
 Without concepts, and without associated thoughts and intentions, the corresponding freestanding Y entities would not have been brought into existence.
 When we buy and sell, however, we are interested not in concepts but in the objects themselves: in equity and capital, and in all that goes together therewith—starting with the simple trading, offering, and splitting of stock and moving on to the unimaginably complex edifices of contemporary derivatives markets.

-48

 Formal property requires the existence of two distinct sorts of entities.
 It requires on the one hand quasi-abstract freestanding Y terms, and on the other hand records upon which the existence of the former depends.
 Note—in case this is still not clear—that the latter are not X terms according to the letter of Searle’s formula.
 The pieces of paper in the bank vaults do not count as the ownership rights that are documented therein.
 Rather, they represent them.
-But the pieces of paper are like X terms at least in this: they are physical entities which serve, through the workings of collective intentionality, to provide the basis for the corresponding Y terms.
+But the pieces of paper are like X terms at least in this: they are physical entities that serve, through the workings of collective intentionality, to provide the basis for the corresponding Y terms.
 The pieces of paper can also serve to represent the associated objects and relations in another sense: they serve as their proxies—so that control over paper deeds or titles implies a form of control, too, over the quasi-abstract entities for which they stand.

-We have seen that Plato would have rejected the existence of quasiabstract entities of the sorts which populate those rapidly growing suburbs of the social world which are so important for the sorts of economic development.
+We have seen that Plato would have rejected the existence of quasi-abstract entities of the sorts that populate those rapidly growing suburbs of the social world which are so important for the sorts of economic development.
 The same applies, too, though for different reasons, to Marxist economists, who cast aspersions on the “speculators” and others who tend the realms of the quasi-abstract—because of their conviction that all that is of value must flow from physical labor.
 In this they are, like the defenders of legal positivism, and like naturalists of various other stripes, manifesting a prejudice in favor of what you can touch and see.
 De Soto with his analysis of the workings of the formal property system, and Searle with his doctrine of the “huge invisible ontology” of social reality (1995, 3), have taught us that we need to slough off this prejudice in favor of a more adequate system of categories.
 Searle, now, should have the confidence of his convictions and recognize that the social world contains more, much more, than appendings of nonphysical descriptions to physical objects and events.

 C O D A : S E A R L E V E R S U S S M I T H